apjanke/highlight.js/extra/3RD_PARTY_QUICK_START.md

 Publish it to NPM also if you'd like.
 This will make it much easier for anyone using Node to use it.

-When your language module is ready create a PR that adds it to the `README.md` file in the list of languages.
+When your language module is ready, create a PR that adds it to the `README.md` file in the list of languages.

 ## The Future